WA105/EventDisplays/VTK/MCEventViewer/README.md

 $ python 311MCViewer.py -file MC5-Reco.hdf5 -ev_range 0 10

+if you wan't help on the arguments

+$ phyton 311MCViewer.py -h

+you can disable neutrons or gammas with the -no_neutrons or -no_gammas arguments

 hits from view 0 are displayed as large blue spheres hits from view 1 are displayed as smaller red spheres